lazyscribe/lazyscribe/docs/how-to/custom-artifact.rst

 .. code-block:: python

     from datetime import datetime, timezone
+    from io import IOBase
-    from typing import Any, ClassVar, Optional
+    from typing import Any, ClassVar

     from attrs import define